zalando-incubator/kube-aws-iam-controller/README.md

 One minor trade-off with this solution is that each pod requiring AWS IAM credentials must define a secret mount rather than a single annotation.

+**NB** This approach currently doesn't work out of the box as the AWS SDKs doesn't support refreshing credentials from a file.

 ## How it works

 The controller watches for new pods, if it sees a pod which has an AWS IAM role